CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ## Mode Data

 The Mode Data block represents one entry in the `RGBController::modes` vector.
+This data block is provided by `RGBController::GetModeDescriptionData()`.
 Portions of this block are omitted if the requested protocol level is below the listed value.

 | Size                | Format                    | Name                | Protocol Version | Description                                            |
 | ------------------- | ------------------------- | ------------------- | ---------------- | ------------------------------------------------------ |